-HIST 141 U.S. History Since 1877 (3 Hours) →
+HIST 141 U.S. History Since 1877 (3 Hours) TM

-This survey course will emphasize developments and trends in American society from the 1870s to the late twentieth century.
-Topics will include the Reconstruction era, industrialization, immigration, reform movements, World Wars I and II, social and cultural trends, and foreign policy.
+This survey course will introduce students to developments and trends in American society from the late 1870s to the present.
+Topics will include the Reconstruction era, industrialization, immigration, reform movements, wars, social and cultural trends, and foreign policy.
 Emphasis will be on analysis and interpretation of these developments.